Chapter H5: Unearned income

 H5123 Award held in trust « H5088

-Where the personal injury award is held in trust any
+Where the personal injury award is held in trust any1. capital of the trust and

 2. income from the trust